anthonyjdella/twilio-quest-booth-mission/README.md

 ![Specify a folder path for extensions](https://firebasestorage.googleapis.com/v0/b/twilioquest-prod.appspot.com/o/docs%2Fext-folder.png?alt=media&token=4936dd5c-d84c-459e-9179-4c545a64b297)

 Once you have enabled extensions, you should see a listing of automatically-installed "base extensions", and a list of any extensions you have installed yourself.

+### Personalisation for Your Twilio Account
+There are a few bits of code that you need to modify so that the instructions are consistent with your account.

+1. Ensure that the TwilioQuest game has your demo account sid and auth token
+2. Change the Whatsapp Join Code in `./levels/vr_mission_template/join_sandbox/description.md`

+## At the Booth
+Here are instructions that should help guide you through the prep to run TQ at the booth.

+### Prep
+To run this custom extension at the booth you will need to have 2 or 3 windows open:
+- Window running TwilioQuest, with the Booth Mission already loaded
+- A logged in Twilio Console account open to the [Buy Numbers](https://console.twilio.com/us1/develop/phone-numbers/manage/search?frameUrl=%2Fconsole%2Fphone-numbers%2Fsearch%3Fx-target-region%3Dus1&currentFrameUrl=%2Fconsole%2Fphone-numbers%2Fsearch%3FisoCountry%3DGB%26searchTerm%3D%26searchFilter%3Dleft%26searchType%3Dnumber%26x-target-region%3Dus1%26__override_layout__%3Dembed%26bifrost%3Dtrue) page. *It's useful to prepare address/identity requirements ahead of time or have a number that is already owned in countries that have difficult process for acquiring numbers.*
+- Optional: A logged in Twilio Console account open to the [Twiml Bins](https://console.twilio.com/us1/develop/twiml-bins/twiml-bins?frameUrl=%2Fconsole%2Ftwiml-bins%3Fx-target-region%3Dus1) page.
+If possible have a TwiML bin ready with a url

+### PlayThrough
+1. When someone starts the game they can play through the first barrier with little guidance.

+2. At the second barrier they will need to buy a phone number or find the number you already own.
+Direct them to switch to the other window where they can do this.
+When they input the number it will be saved as an environment variable.

+3. After this they will have 3 choices;
+  * SMS Message: Turn Right; They will have to add a `to` and `body` parameter and send a message to themselves.
+  * Phone Call: Turn Left; They will have to add a `to` and `url`.
+For the URL direct them to the TwiML bin page where they can edit the TwiML Bin to Say what they would like.
+  * WhatsApp: Head straight up; They will have to join the sandbox associated with whatever account you are using.
+They can then send a whatsapp message to themselves on the second mission.

+4. Once they have completed the mission they can open the chest. *In the future this will increment a counter to keep a count of the missions completed* To reset the game simply walk through the exit at the top of the screen.
+This will reload the mission with all the code and the barriers reset.

+## Future To Do List
+[ ] - Create Automated counter for how many times each mission has been completed [ ] - Create Embedded form for people to submit job title, company and email to win prizes

 ## License
 [This template](https://github.com/TwilioQuest/twilioquest-extension-template) is open source under the MIT license.